TikTok’s Net Worth: How Much Is TikTok Worth Right Now?

 TikTok is the latest in a series of red-hot apps primarily aimed at teenagers and millennials.
 TikTok describes itself as the “leading destination for short-form mobile video,” with a mission to “inspire creativity and bring joy.”
 Based in China, the app was founded by Zhang Yiming, who remains something of a mystery, not giving many interviews.

-Unlike its relatively unknown and secretive billionaire founder, TikTok is already well known on the global stage.
+Unlike its relatively unknown and secretive billionaire founder, TikTok is well known on the global stage.
 The company’s parent ByteDance continues to maintain offices from Los Angeles and London to Beijing, Warsaw, Singapore, Tokyo, Dubai, Ho Chi Minh City and Bordeaux, to name just a few.
 Read on to learn more about Zhang’s invention, how it’s used and whether or not it may be a good investment going forward.

 |TikTok Company Snapshot|